 4. Clarke Quay

-The Riverside District, the central area of the city, unfolds along the northern bank of the Singapore River.
+The Riverside District, the city’s central area, unfolds along the northern bank of the Singapore River.
 Some of its neighborhoods are quite charming, such as Clarke Quay, which lies within walking distance of the water.
-It is one of the most touristy areas since it is full of picturesque historic buildings and beautiful gardens, as well as bars and clubs that light up Singapore’s nights.
+It is one of the most touristy areas since it is full of picturesque historic buildings and beautiful gardens and bars and clubs that light up Singapore’s nights.

 Nightlife is just one of the main features of Clarke Quay.
-On the other hand, there is nothing more evocative than strolling along the banks of the river and admiring the colorful lights that form beautiful plays of color.
+On the other hand, there is nothing more evocative than strolling along the river banks and admiring the colorful lights that form beautiful plays of color.
 And then, dive into the crowd and kick off hours of unbridled fun.

 5. Orchid Garden